India's national education policy is futuristic: PM Modi | ExBulletin

 India’s national education policy is futuristic: PM Modi

-He said the role of skilled young people was steadily increasing as India followed the path of aatmanirbharta (autonomy).
+He said that the role of skilled youth continues to grow as India follows the path of “aatmanirbharta” (self-reliance).

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online